 People love the sound of running water.
 Be it babbling brooks, cascading waterfalls, or ocean waves, most of us feel relaxed in the presence of running water.

-Why the running toilet doesn't provide the same soothing effect, one can not be too sure.
+Why a leaky toilet doesn't provide the same soothing effect, one can not be too sure.

 Maybe it has something to do with the awareness of our money literally being flushed down the toilet!

-Depending on the size of the leak at hand, one running toilet can tack on anywhere from several hundred dollars to several thousand dollars annually.
+Depending on the size of the leak at hand, one leaky toilet can tack on anywhere from several hundred dollars to several thousand dollars annually.

 The worst part?

-Not all toilet leaks provide the previously mentioned sound effects.
+Not all toilet leaks provide sound effects making it hard to know when it's time to fix your leaky toilets.
 Silent leaks rack up bills too, you just don’t hear the problem.
-Obviously, regularly monitoring for both types of leaks is extremely important, especially in a city like NYC, which has many large apartment buildings and many, many toilets!
-Not only are landlords here legally responsible for paying tenant water bills, but they've also had to deal with a 240 percent increase in the cost of water over the past 15 years.
+Obviously, toilet leak prevention and monitoring for both types of leaks is extremely important, especially in a city like New York City, which has many large apartment buildings and many, many toilets!
+Not only are landlords here legally responsible for paying tenant water bills (how to control tenant's water usage), but they've also had to deal with a 240 percent increase in the cost of water over the past 15 years.

 In this article, we'll break down the real costs of running toilets.
-We'll also delve into why toilet leaks often go undetected, and what you can do about them.
+We'll also delve into why toilet leaks often go undetected, and what you can do about fixing your leaky toilet.

 How Much Does a Running Toilet REALLY Cost?

 Wasted Water — By The Numbers

 Did you know a running toilet can waste an entire gallon of water in 30 seconds?
-Running toilet water wastes approximately 25 times more water than shower leaks.
+Running toilet water wastes approximately 25 times more water than shower leaks (how many gallons of water a shower uses).

 So, how much exactly are these unidentified leaks costing us?